skypjack/entt/docs/md/core.md

 ```

 There is also a _user defined literal_ dedicated to hashed strings to make them
-more user-friendly:
+more _user-friendly_:

 ```cpp
 using namespace entt::literals;
 constexpr auto str = "text"_hs;
 ```

-To use it, remember that all user defined literals in `EnTT` are enclosed in the
+User defined literals in `EnTT` are enclosed in the `entt::literals` namespace.
-`entt::literals` namespace.
-Therefore, the entire namespace or selectively the
+Therefore, the entire namespace or selectively the literal of interest must be
-literal of interest must be explicitly included before each use, a bit like
+explicitly included before each use, a bit like `std::literals`.<br/>
-`std::literals`.<br/>
-Finally, in case users need to create hashed strings at runtime, this class also
+The class also offers the necessary functionalities to create hashed strings at
-offers the necessary functionalities:
+runtime:

 ```cpp
 std::string orig{"text"};